Top Ad unit 728 × 90

 The Map of the Philippines also shows the island of Cebu.
 Mactan Island is about 30 minutes from Cebu.

 So, on March 16, 1521 (Wikipedia) Magellan landed on this island which is now a part of the southernmost municipality of Leyte, the town of Guiuan.
-Magellan and his men gathered some food and water on this uninhabited island.
+Magellan and his men rested for a while then gathered some food and water on this uninhabited island.

 Limasawa Island